Surgical Dressings Questions & Answers (Q&As)

 -

 - We have a patient whose wounds are being managed by their primary care physician.
 She is wheelchair bound and her provider's office is not able to facilitate transfer.
-Due to this she cannot have all her wounds evaluated by her provider.
-Her spouse can measure the wounds at home, and they then discuss the wounds when she sees her provider.
+Due to this she cannot have all of her wounds evaluated by her provider.
+Her spouse is able to measure the wounds at home and they then discuss the wounds when she sees her provider.
 Does this reflect a situation in which "other monitoring methods" are being appropriately used to evaluate ongoing need for dressing supplies?

 -